The following method involves sending the metrics directly to the monitoring cluster. For an alternative method, see Metricbeat collection.

 beats_systemuser or assign the built-in

 beats_systemrole to another user.
-For more information, see Setting Up User Authentication and Built-in Roles.
+For more information, see Grant privileges and roles needed for monitoring.

 monitoringsettings in the Filebeat configuration file.
 If you configured the Elasticsearch output and want to send Filebeat monitoring events to the same Elasticsearch cluster, specify the following minimal configuration: